pdfcpu/pdfcpu/README.md

 * validation of the less used page entry "PresSteps"
 * validation of the less used root entries "SpiderInfo", "Permissions", "Legal", "Collection"

 I am looking for test PDFs using one of these features.
-So if you have one that you can share let me know.
+If you have one and you can share let me know.
 I am also accepting PRs but right now only regarding the defined items on the todo list.